-- a. stop studying on your programme - b. immediately return your student identification card, together with all property owned by us, to your faculty office - c. pay all outstanding fees immediately - d. leave the University and any University accommodation (any contract you have for University accommodation will terminate in accordance with its terms)
+- b. immediately return your student identification card, together with all property owned by us, to your faculty office - c. pay all outstanding fees immediately - d. leave the University and any University accommodation (any contract you have for University accommodation will terminate in accordance with its terms)

-Any action we take under the above provisions will not restrict our ability to take any other action against you that we have the right to take, should this be necessary
+Any action we take under the above provisions will not restrict our ability to take any other action against you that we have the right to take, should this be necessary.

-10 Notices
+10. Notices